gianni-rosato/svt-av1-psy/Docs/PSY-Development.md

 ### Windows

-#### Visual Studio
+On Windows, you can choose to build SVT-AV1-PSY using the provided batch script or with msys2.
+Both methods for building the SVT-AV1-PSY standalone binary are detailed below.

-On Windows, SVT-AV1-PSY can be built with the provided batch script at /Build/windows/ [build guide here](https://github.com/gianni-rosato/svt-av1-psy/blob/master/Docs/Build-Guide.md#windows-operating-systems-64-bit).
+#### Batch Script

-*Currently this method doesn't support libdovi, feel free to contribute.*
+On Windows, a standalone binary can be built with the provided batch script in `Build/windows/`.
+More information about this method can be found in the more verbose [SVT-AV1 build guide](Build-Guide.md).

 #### MSYS2

-Alternatively, MSYS2 could be used, providing a Unix-like environment for building Windows native software, the compilation procedure is the same as described above for Linux.
+MSYS2 is the best option for building in Windows, as it provides a Unix-like environment for building SVT-AV1-PSY.
+This makes the compilation procedure the same as described above for Linux & macOS.
+The full process is detailed below:

-Download and install MSYS2 [from here](https://www.msys2.org/)
+0. Make sure you have downloaded & installed MSYS2 from [the MSYS2 website](https://www.msys2.org/) before beginning the build process.

-1. Start the UCRT64 console, install the required dependencies:
+1. Start the UCRT64 console & install the required dependencies:
 ```bash
 pacman -Syu --needed git mingw-w64-ucrt-x86_64-toolchain mingw-w64-ucrt-x86_64-cmake mingw-w64-ucrt-x86_64-ninja mingw-w64-ucrt-x86_64-yasm
 ```

-*While not necessary, Clang is the recommended compiler for svt-av1:*
+2. \[Optional\] Clang is the recommended compiler for SVT-AV1 & SVT-AV1-PSY, so you may download that with the following command:

 ```bash
 pacman -Syu --needed mingw-w64-ucrt-x86_64-clang
 ```

-2. Follow the steps at [Bash Script](#bash-script) or [CMake](#cmake) section, CMake may require to include ```-G "Ninja"``` in the command.
+2. Follow the steps at [Bash Script](#bash-script) or [CMake](#cmake) section, and you will be all set!
+Please note that CMake may require you to include `-G "Ninja"` in the command.

 ## Project Development